 Be aware that you will not be reimbursed in full if what happened was due, at least in part, to your own carelessness.
 If you make no headway with the case, you can consult

 - The Consumer Advisory Service, which provides information on consumer rights, and mediation assistance in disputes between consumers and businesses.

-- The European Consumer Centre, which assists consumers with problems related to cross-border trade in cases where a product has been purchased or ordered from outside Finland and from another EU Member State, Norway or Iceland.
+- The European Consumer Centre, which assists consumers with problems related to cross-border trade in cases where a product has been purchased or ordered from outside Finland and from another EU Member State, Norway, Iceland or UK.

 Avoid problems: guide your child

 Children should always be guided and instructed on the use of devices and various media.
 Guide your child in using the Internet and mobile phones.
 Agree on rules.
 Also instruct your child to recognise what is his or her personal information, and how to protect it online and avoid revealing it.

 It is worth remembering that, nowadays, many mobile device and game console games purchased for, and popular among, children include additional features subject to a charge.

 Avoid unpleasant financial surprises by means of the following methods:

 - Discuss the risks and threats related to using services and games that include extra charges.
 Inform your child about fee-based features of the game and agree on rules, including that the child must always ask permission from a parent before making purchases.
 If an offer sounds too good to be true, it usually is.
 Free product samples, cheap test batches or brand items sold for a single euro are often a hidden way of leading you into a longer and more expensive subscription – if the product is delivered at all, that is.

 - Be aware that, in most cases, your credit card details are stored when you purchase a game and may be available to your child.